LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Alright, the question is by, **Emmaffle** or Emma Waffle...
 I don’t know what happened to the name now.

-**OroArmor**: Alright, the question.
-"Will we ever be able to use QM without using the ugly-looking layered mappings thing? :P"
+**OroArmor**: Alright, the question by **Emmaffle** is, "Will we ever be able to use QM without using the ugly-looking layered mappings thing? :P"
 In Loom, I’m going to say no. Technically there’s a small chance you could do it without the ugly-looking layered mappings thing, however I’m going to keep it as layered mappings.
 One, that’s the style that Loom wants people to use.
 And two, that allows adding other things like Parchment and Mojmap if people want those, so that I’m not forcing it, so that it’s one way.
 Once we have our Build Tools version, it should be fairly easy to add Quilt Mappings without the layered mappings things.
 And with VanillaGradle, I definitely know that **Glitch** has put in a lot of work to make the mappings system very extensible.
 And so Quilt Mappings together with whatever addition we add will be very easy to use there.

 **CheaterCodes**: Alright, thank you.
 Keep the questions coming, because right now we only have one more in our queue.